GrinonBarrett/Taksidos/Core Rules/Magic/Spells.md

 **Range**: 1 foot

 **Effect**: Instantly move to an unoccupied point of space within range.
+If you would still be in range of an attack made against you, you are still subject to the attack.

 **At Higher Tiers**: Each tier beyond minimum sees the range increase by 1 foot.